rkotze/git-ease/README.md

 The idea is very much **WIP**.

-> Improve linking Git repositories to its remotes in VS Code.
+> Improve linking from Git repositories to external sources.

 ### Problem